Can I Use Windex to Clean Solar Panels?

 Wrong — and using Windex on your solar panels could cost you hundreds of dollars in degraded efficiency over the coming years.

-Why Solar Panel Glass Is Different from Window Glass
+Why Solar Panel Glass Differs from Window Glass

 Standard window glass has no special coating.
 You can clean it with almost anything without permanent consequence.

 Solar panel glass is different.
-It has an anti-reflective (AR) coating — a microscopically thin layer applied to the surface that reduces light reflection and increases the amount of sunlight reaching the cells.
-This coating is what gives newer panels their characteristic dark, non-reflective appearance.
+It has an anti-reflective (AR) coating — a thin layer applied to the surface that reduces light reflection.
+This coating increases the amount of sunlight reaching the cells.
+It’s what gives newer panels their characteristic dark appearance.

 The AR coating is: